argonne-lcf/ai-science-training-series/07_ AITestbeds/Groq/README.md

 ## Job Queuing and Submission

-Groq jobs in the AI Testbed's groqrack are managed by the PBS job scheduler.
+Groq jobs in the AI Testbed's Groqrack are managed by the PBS job scheduler.

 * `qsub` : to submit a batch job using a script
 * `qstat`: to display queue information